belgattitude/soluble-japha/doc/install_server.md

 # Javabridge server installation

-The Javabridge server acts as an intermediate between the JVM and PHP runtime.
+A Javabridge server is required and acts as an intermediate between the JVM and PHP runtime.
 Here's the steps to customize, build and run your own instance.

 ## Requirements

 - An installed [OpenJDK or OracleJDK, 7 or 8+](./server/install_java.md) *(JRE is sufficient for running)*.
-- An optional but recommended [Apache Tomcat](./server/install_tomcat.md) server for deployments *(or any servlet 2.5+ spec container)*.
+- The recommended [Apache Tomcat](./server/install_tomcat.md) server for deployments *(any servlet 2.5+ spec container should work)* or the [webapp-runner](https://github.com/jsimone/webapp-runner) for standalone.

 ## Java installation